department-of-veterans-affairs/vets-website/content/pages/education/opt-out-information-sharing.md

 The Harry W. Colmery Veterans Educational Assistance Act (also called the “Forever GI Bill”) requires us to share certain information about your education eligibility and benefits with schools, unless you ask us not to (that is, you "opt out").

-### Will opting out affect my education benefits?

-No. Your education benefits will stay the same if you decide to opt out.
-You won’t lose any benefits.

 ### What kind of information does VA share with schools?

 Unless you opt out, we share basic information about your eligibility and benefits, including: